 Regional Niagara River/Lake Erie Watershed Management Plan - Phase 3 Project

-This project will synthesize existing water quality baseline monitoring data by U.S. Geological Survey (USGS) and LEWPA, as well as modeling work completed by NYSDEC and USGS, and LEWPA will conduct stream visual assessments throughout the watershed to determine where water quality issues are or where areas are in great shape and should be protected.
+This project will synthesize existing water quality baseline monitoring data by U.S. Geological Survey (USGS) and LEWPA, modeling work completed by USGS, and stream visual assessments conducted by LEWPA throughout the watershed to determine where water quality issues are or where areas are in great shape and should be protected.
 This information will be used to create a Nine-Element Plan (9E Plan) for the Watershed.

-A Watershed Advisory Committee has been developed to engage stakeholders on this project.
+A Watershed Advisory Committee has been developed to engage stakeholders and issue experts on this project.
+This team provides valuable feedback on the development of the Nine-Element Plan for the Niagara River/ Lake Erie Watershed.

-Interns/seasonal workers will be hired for this project for field work and mapping work.
+Interns/seasonal workers will be hired for this project for field work and data visualization/mapping work.
 If interested in learning more, email Joanna.Panasiewicz@erie.gov.

 Summary of the nine minimum elements to be included in watershed plans from NYSDEC website and status of 9E Plan planning efforts under this project: